ThomVett/Project_ADA/Project_Description.md

 PROJECT IMPACT
 ---------------------------------------------------------------------------------------------------------------------------

-	1)On completion of projects we should be able to predict patterns in word usage over time which might be useful for pedogical reasons
+	1)On completion of projects we should be able to predict patterns in word frequencies over time which might be useful for pedogical research.
-	2)Project will also help to the disaapearance patterns of words.
-This might be useful as a basic for linguistic research 3)Project will enable prediction of trends in future class of words 4)It will also help reveal writing style during the various time .
+	2)Project will also help to give insight into the  disappearance patterns of words over time.
+This might be useful as a basis for linguistic research
+	3)Project will enable prediction of frequencies in new class of words.
+	4)It will also help reveal writing style during the various time series considered.
 -----------------------------------------------------------------------------------------------------------------------------
 Timeplan
 -----------------------------------------------------------------------------------------------------------------------------